 I’m going to keep it short today as I’m flying home from Orlando today.
 I’ll be back with another recipe on Thursday and a recap of my trip– can’t wait to share what I did with you!

-- 1/2 tsp each, chili powder and smoked paprika
+- 1/2 teaspoon each chili powder and smoked paprika

 - Place 2 cans of the black beans in a colander; rinse and drain.